Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 Conversion to Credit Option

 A student may exercise the Conversion to Credit grading option for a full credit course after the start of the 7th week of the Fall or Spring semester and until the deadline for withdrawing from the course with a W. A student may exercise the Conversion to Credit grading option for a half-credit course in the Fall or Spring semester after the start of the 4th week of the course and until the deadline for withdrawing from the course with a W. Deadlines for exercising the Conversion to Credit grading option for a Summer semester course may vary.
 For all semesters, these deadlines will be identified on the Academic Calendar.
-To exercise the Conversion to Credit grading option, the student files his request with the signed approval of his academic advisor in the Registrar's Office by the stated deadline.
+To exercise the Conversion to Credit grading option, the student files a request form which includes his academic advisor’s approval in the Registrar's Office by the stated deadline.

 A course grade of CC does not fulfill prerequisite requirements for other courses and does not meet requirements for a major or a minor.
 Grades of CC may be accepted as fulfillment of co-requisite or collateral requirements for a major or minor at the discretion of academic departments or program committees.
-A grade of CC is not sufficient to earn credit for a prior dual credit course in a subject area (i.e. "back credit") for which the student received both high school and college credit.
+A grade of CC is not sufficient to earn credit for a prior dual credit course in a subject area (i.e. "back credit") for which the student received both high school and college credit, or in any other instances where back credit can be awarded on the basis of earning a certain grade in a Wabash course.
+A student can only apply one course with a grade of CC to a single distribution requirement area.

 The decision to exercise the CC/NC grading option in a course is final and irreversible.
 The signature of the student’s advisor is required to exercise the CC/NC grading option.